 To understand the technological capability accumulation and the role of linkages with national and foreign buyers, and research institutions in the Brazilian aeronautic sector involves a difficult exercise for perceiving changes in the innovative environment and in the supply chain.
 Initialy, the development of this sector was tied to the strengthening of CTA.
-In the period preprivatisation of Embraer, it was very important the participation of the national government through its technological policies for developing research capacity in the aeronautic field.
+In the period pre-privatisation of Embraer, it was very important the participation of the national government through its technological policies for developing research capacity in the aeronautic field.
 The creation of a R&D environment together with tax incentives and government procurement turned possible the accumulation of technological capabilities experienced by Embraer, Firm 5 in Group 1, and Firm 1 in Group 2.
+In fact, it was in the mind of the military government the importance of building up an environment that makes possible development and manufacturing of airplanes, particularly by creating a group of actors linked to: i) R&D in the space field; ii) R&D in critical technologies; iii) competence building; and iv) support to the certification of aerospace products and production.